-- Faculty mentors will receive an email from the IDP reporting system asking them to confirm the meeting.
+- Faculty sponsors will receive an email from the IDP reporting system asking them to confirm the meeting.
 This confirmation is required to complete the documentation of the IDP meeting.

-- The meeting verification form records only the date the meeting occurred; your IDP and discussions with your mentor remain private between you and your faculty mentor.
+- The meeting verification form records only the date the meeting occurred; your IDP and discussions with your faculty sponsor remain private between you and your faculty sponsor.
 Forms are not collected.

 4. Refer to your plan on a regular basis throughout the year; revise your plan annually.

 The IDP forms were designed to stimulate helpful discussion and define a specific training plan.
 Postdocs can download, complete and save the fillable form, send it to their faculty sponsors, and use it to guide annual IDP meetings.
 Ideally postdocs will share the completed form with faculty mentors before or during the IDP meeting.
 For new postdocs, we recommend using the Initial IDP form.
 For all current postdocs, we recommend using the Annual IDP form.
 These forms have been developed with input from faculty and postdocs at Stanford, and include sections on self-assessment, career exploration and goal setting.